gaurang1123/WebDev-Baceknd-Notes/08_TypeScript/TypeScript.md

-Literals are specific kind of values which can be set as value to variable. if only one value is set it behaves like a constant i.e let name :"gaurang" = "gaurang" now we cannot change name again.
+Literals are specific kind of values which can be set as value to variable. if only one value is set it behaves like a constant i.e let name :"gaurang"; //now name will always be = "gaurang" now we cannot change name again.

 we can use union to set multiple literal values to be set.